Retropikzel/compile-r7rs/README.md

 ## Usage

 The environment variable SCMC must be set to the same value as the implementations command.
 The command is the first word on the list.
 So for example guile for Guile, csi for Chicken interpreter, csc for Chicken compiler.

 If the command has .exe at it's end cross compilation from Linux to .exe with Wine is assumed.

 Run

     SCMC=<SCHEME> compile-r7rs -I <DIR> <file.scm>

+So for example to build hello-world.scm with Racket for both Linux and Wine run:

+    SCMC=racket compile-r7rs -I ./snow hello-world.scm
+    SCMC=racket.exe compile-r7rs -I ./snow hello-world.scm

+Libraries in these commands are assumed to be under snow directory, so library (foo bar) would be in snow/foo/bar.sld.

 ## Outputs